How Expats Can Get Their Earned Money Out of China Legally

 - China law related to taking money out of the country

 - Lists of banks offering international transaction

 According to the law in China, Individuals taking cash money out of the country are required to declare an amount equal to or exceeding RMB 20,000 to customs.
 This is the maximum amount any foreign expatriate is permitted to exit the country with.
-All foreign expatriates in China are permitted to withdraw up to RMB 2000 per day without needing to provide documentation, proof of ownership or tax certificates.
+All foreign expatriates in China are permitted to withdraw up to RMB 2000 per day without needing to provide documentation, proof of ownership, or tax certificates.

-Foreign expatriates who are appropriately registered in China and have been paying their taxes, money withdrawal is not a problem.
+For foreign expatriates who are appropriately registered in China and have been paying their taxes, money withdrawal is not a problem.
 The best possible way of doing so is making an application through your bank and then transferring your money through an international money transfer.

 The process is to fill in an application form and provide the following details and documents to your bank:

 - Work permit

 - Valid employment contract

 The complete account information like account number, account name, bank address, and branch are required for such kind of transactions.
 It is important to include the foreign bank’s SWIFT code and routing number.
 These can be provided by your bank.
 Please be informed that the transferring banks normally charge a commission and the receiver bank also may charge a commission.
 If RMB is transferred into a foreign bank account in another currency, an exchange fee will also be charged to exchange the RMB into the foreign currency.
 In certain cases, for example, the Bank of China, the transferor is required to fill a separate form to convert the RMB into a foreign currency.
 There are no daily or annual limits on the amount of money that can be transferred out of China legally.